jrockower/mpcs53014/README.md

 # Step 5 - Application

 # Speed Layer

+Kafka:
+./kafka-topics.sh --create --zookeeper z-2.mpcs53014-kafka.fwx2ly.c4.kafka.us-east-2.amazonaws.com:2181,z-3.mpcs53014-kafka.fwx2ly.c4.kafka.us-east-2.amazonaws.com:2181,z-1.mpcs53014-kafka.fwx2ly.c4.kafka.us-east-2.amazonaws.com:2181 --replication-factor 1 --partitions 1 --topic jrockower-film-ratings

 Speed layer:
+Need to create table that maps films to average rating and number of votes then, pull out of the main table then, select these in the javascript then, learn how to increment

 Increment adding imdb vote
 Add additional rating and change the number reviewed Maybe add like 100 at a time to actually see a result